rlite/rlite/README.md

 with 64 GB of RAM it is possible to deploy a ring of 350 nodes, when giving each node the default amount of memory.

+To scale even more, it is necessary to switch from fully isolated Virtual Machines to Linux network namespaces.
+In this way all the nodes will share the same kernel (although with separate IPCPs and uipcps), but it is possible to scale up to 1000 nodes or more.
+To use namespaces instead of VMs, it is sufficient to add the `-C` option to any demonstrator invocation, e.g.

+    $ ./demo.py -Crk0 --tree 800

+On `up.sh`, the demonstrator will setup network namespaces instead of spawning VMs.

 ## 9. RINA API documentation
 A convenient way to introduce the RINA API is to show how a simple application